clickingmouse/M7GH/README.md

 0 login webserver
 0.1 mac - complete
-0.2 win - use puttygen to conver id.rsa public key to ppk for putty.ssh 0.3 setup configure nginx and/or apache
+0.2 win - use puttygen to conver id.rsa public key to ppk for putty.ssh 0.3 setup configure nginx and/or apache and/or node

 1 create release branch and clone into server